-If the student is able, he/she should call a family member/friend to assist him/her in going to his/her healthcare provider or the Baptist Minor Med.
+If the student is able, he/she should call a family member/friend to assist him/her in going to his/her healthcare provider or to the UTHSC Student Health Services.
 For complete information, see Student Health Services in the Baptist University Student Handbook.